ghotso/PrioBox/README.md

-# VIPMail – Minimalist Multi-Account Email Client
+# PrioBox – Minimalist Multi-Account Email Client

-VIPMail is an Android email client designed around clarity and focus.
+PrioBox is an Android email client designed around clarity and focus.
 It supports multiple IMAP accounts, VIP-only notifications, and a minimalist Jetpack Compose interface.
 The feature set and architectural goals are driven by the accompanying [PRD](PRD/PRD.md).

 ## Project Highlights